Members of our Board of Directors volunteer their time and expertise to manage all day-to-day functions of the organization.

 As a Jacksonville native and a film and history buff, I had long heard of the Norman story and found it remarkable that Richard and Gloria had not only been an amazing creative force collectively, but also were part of a select brave few who sought to help break racial barriers in their fields.
 Even more so, I admired the courage and sheer heroism of the African American actors who dared to succeed in an industry that largely condemned their participation.
 But even while living just a few blocks away, I had no idea that the studio complex still stood.
 Yet, I passed it every day on my way to work, all the while wishing I could buy the dilapidated building, live upstairs and build a creative business downstairs.
 Eventually, I learned that the building I coveted WAS the Norman property and that the family had done just what I dreamt of - lived upstairs and created history-making works throughout.
 For several years, I followed the early efforts to secure and restore the property before joining the founding board of the Norman Studios Silent Film Museum.
 I am humbled and honored to be part of returning Mr. Norman's studio complex to its original glory and helping to inspire North Florida's next generation of young, independent filmmakers.

-Why I joined the Norman Studios
+Why do I make time to serve on the Norman Studios board?

 Gage Hogsten – Photographer, Videographer

 Gage graduated from Terry Parker High School where he found his main calling in the International Baccelaureate Film Program; music is his other passion.
 His knowledge of film has inspired him to search for lost films and be able to restore them.
 At 20, Gage is our youngest member.
 He is hard-working and is currently saving his money for college.
 In his spare time he travels with a band, and finds time to do most any work we need.